 The inclusion of money for the wall is yet another sign the construction is an unwavering priority for the Trump Administration.
 Though Congress certainly will not pass many of the proposals in the budget, the plan is indicative of the president appealing to his base as he transitions into campaign rhetoric.

 The Trump Administration’s immigration policy and border wall construction have wreaked political and humanitarian havoc since their implementation.
-The evidence is in the Government Shutdown, the humanitarian “Breaking Point” at the border declared by the Department of Homeland Security, and the declaration of national emergency.
+The evidence is in the Government Shutdown, the humanitarian “Breaking Point” at the border declared by the Department of Homeland Security, and the declaration of a national emergency.

 The environment itself is losing court battles in its effort to not be another victim of these policies.
-The National Butterfly Center, private piece of property owned by the North American Butterfly Association is among the various conservatories and biodiverse areas to be put under threat by the construction of a solid barrier.
+The National Butterfly Center, a private piece of property owned by the North American Butterfly Association is among the various conservatories and biodiverse areas to be put under threat by the construction of a solid barrier.

-In 2011, Jesse Lasky, Assistant Professor of Biology at Pennsylvania University, published study examining the risk to animal dispersal if additional barriers were constructed along the southern border.
+In 2011, Jesse Lasky, Assistant Professor of Biology at Pennsylvania University, published a study examining the risk to animal dispersal if additional barriers were constructed along the southern border.
 Lasky concluded that new barriers would significantly increase the number of species at risk, and now that additional barriers are becoming a reality, the ecological threat to the region’s wildlife is growing.

 With the prospect of more border wall construction looming, The Globe Post spoke to Lasky about the environmental impact of Trump’s proposed wall, and whether or not there is any chance to save the animal species at risk.